Deanveloper/NewBlog/_posts/2017-09-16-why-password-length-is-so-important.markdown

 That number is very, *very* large.
 According to python, around `2.7e+37` times larger than the number of possible 12-character passwords!
 On the other hand, this does assume that they are cracking the password via brute-force, trying random letters out until a correct sequence comes up.
 Instead of a brute force, let's try looking at a dictionary attack.

 Dictionary attack try words at a time instead of letters.
 This means that they are much better at cracking a passphrase.
-The rarest words in that passphrase are length (ranked 1151), and sentence (ranked 4675)  [(source)](https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-no-swears.txt#L1154).
+The rarest words in that passphrase are "length" (ranked 1151), and "sentence" (ranked 4675)  [(source)](https://github.com/first20hours/google-10000-english/blob/master/google-10000-english-no-swears.txt#L1154).
 So, let's say our attacker is looking for the 5000 most common English words.

 So, of course, let's make a function to describe this!